HiPERCAM/hipercam/docs/installation.rst

 ..
 Installation guide, started 24/10/2017

+.. include:: globals.rst

 Getting the software
 ********************

 Installation
 ============

-The HiPERCAM pipeline is written in Python, specifically Python 3.X.
+The |hiper| pipeline is written in Python, specifically Python 3.X.
 The code is stored on github and can be downloaded with::

     git clone https://github.com/HiPERCAM/hipercam.git